 recorder player, teacher, researcher

 Born in 1983 in Rio de Janeiro, recorder player Inês d'Avena (Inês de Avena Braga) specializes in the research and performance of Neapolitan Baroque Music.
 She has also been passionately working on the revival of forgotten Italian Baroque recorders, commissioning copies and premiering the instruments in concerts and recordings.
 Inês is praised for her refinement, virtuosism and unique timbre, and is known for blending these qualities as a performer with her engaging work as a researcher and teacher.

 Inês is the artistic director of La Cicala and co-founder of the duo Inês d'Avena & Claudio Ribeiro, New Collegium, and Schifanoia.
 She performs regularly as a soloist and in chamber and orchestral formations throughout Europe, Asia, Peru and her native Brazil, with ensembles such as the Amsterdam Baroque Orchestra and Concerto Köln.
 She has won international prizes in Early Music at the International Competition Prince Francesco Maria Ruspoli (2010), Premio Bonporti (2011) and Van Wassenaer Competition (2016), both as a soloist and with her ensembles.
 Inês has recorded for Passacaille, Challenge Classics, ORF Edition Alte Musik, Channel Classics, Ramée/Outhere and Sony Classical, winning awards such as Diapason d'Or (July 2019) and Toccata CD des Monats (October 2019).

-Read full reviews by clicking on each quote below and a longer biography here.
+Read full reviews by clicking on each quote below.